EC-ITMD362/Project-2-GED/README.md

-# Self Critique
+# Self Critique:

 I believe the result of our website came out very well.
 I feel we successfully implemented the requirements the professor asked of us plus whatever feedback we got from other peers.
 We managed to make the website a user-friendly and attractive website that is very easily accessible and runs smoothly and is backed up by positive feedback from user tests.
+Thanks to this project I especially got very good practice on my CSS which was very much needed, however, I feel I still need more practice in javascript moving forward.
 I am very proud of our team and think we all did a fabulous job working together to make this happen.